chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 <!--
 Infrastructure, with cloud this is all commodity thankfully, the days where anyone in your business caring about the challenges of physically racking up hardware, not overloading the weight in the cabinet, taking pride in how well they've routed cables have hopefully passed;
 and you're consuming infrastructure, hopefully you've codified this but even if you're in to ClickOps, making sure its running is not your problem.
 No one in your business is concerned with hardware failures, patching routers every-time theres a critical vulnerability, testing the UPS and the generators regularly, upgrading the HVAC when you add more servers.
 "YAWN-orarma" as my 16 year old would say and curse me for repeating.
-Your interactions with any of this is a few clicks or lines of code and some infra is available to you with an SLA
+Your interactions with any of this is a few clicks or lines of code and some infra is available to you with an SLA attached to it.
 -->

 ---